jojonas/jojonas.github.io/content/posts/nltest-ntowfpassword/index.md

 ![Excerpt of the SAM entry](images/sam_snippet.png)

-But unfortunately, the decryption only yields the first 16 bytes - an 8-byte header and only eight bytes of the "ciphertext"...
-And even worse: The eight ciphertext bytes correspond to the first half of the IV used for AES-CBC
+But unfortunately, it's really only the first 16 bytes - an 8-byte header and only eight bytes of the ciphertext...
+And even worse: The eight "ciphertext" bytes correspond to the first half of the IV used for AES-CBC... :frowning:
-:frowning:

 As there is no way of forcing more bytes out of `nltest`, I give up at this point.